Multi-model database: Background

 The relational data model became popular after its publication by Edgar F. Codd in 1970.
 Due to increasing requirements for horizontal scalability and fault tolerance, NoSQL databases became prominent after 2009.
 NoSQL databases use a variety of data models, with document, graph, and key–value models being popular.

 A multi-model database is a database that can store, index and query data in more than one model.
 For some time, databases have primarily supported only one model, such as: relational database, document-oriented database, graph database or triplestore.
 A database that combines many of these is multi-model.
+This should not be confused with multimodal database systems such as Pixeltable or ApertureDB, which focus on unified management of different media types (images, video, audio, text) rather than different data models.

 For some time, it was all but forgotten (or considered irrelevant) that there were any other database models besides relational.
 The relational model and notion of third normal form were the default standard for all data storage.
 However, prior to the dominance of relational data modeling, from about 1980 to 2005, the hierarchical database model was commonly used.
 Since 2000 or 2010, many NoSQL models that are non-relational, including documents, triples, key–value stores and graphs are popular.
 Arguably, geospatial data, temporal data, and text data are also separate models, though indexed, queryable text data is generally termed a "search engine" rather than a database.

 The first time the word "multi-model" has been associated to the databases was on May 30, 2012 in Cologne, Germany, during the Luca Garulli's key note "NoSQL Adoption – What’s the Next Step?".
 Luca Garulli envisioned the evolution of the 1st generation NoSQL products into new products with more features able to be used by multiple use cases.

 The idea of multi-model databases can be traced back to Object–Relational Data Management Systems (ORDBMS) in the early 1990s and in a more broader scope even to federated and integrated DBMSs in the early 1980s.
 An ORDBMS system manages different types of data such as relational, object, text and spatial by plugging domain specific data types, functions and index implementations into the DBMS kernels.
 A multi-model database is most directly a response to the "polyglot persistence" approach of knitting together multiple database products, each handing a different model, to achieve a multi-model capability as described by Martin Fowler.
 This strategy has two major disadvantages: it leads to a significant increase in operational complexity, and there is no support for maintaining data consistency across the separate data stores, so multi-model databases have begun to fill in this gap.

 Multi-model databases are intended to offer the data modeling advantages of polyglot persistence, without its disadvantages.
 Operational complexity, in particular, is reduced through the use of a single data store.

-Databases

-Multi-model databases include (in alphabetic order):